Benchmarking Physics-Informed Neural Networks and Boundary Elements Methods for Wave Scattering: Results

 \subsection{Comparison of Accuracy and Computational Efficiency Between Methods}

-We implemented a comparative analysis of the BEM and PINNs for solving the two-dimensional Helmholtz equation, focusing on evaluating solution accuracy and computational efficiency under varying parameters.
-Figure~\ref{fig:error-time} (top) illustrates the relation between relative error and computational time for BEM as the number of integration points increases from 5 to 50 in increments of 5.
-As expected, finer discretization improves accuracy but also increases computational cost.
-The computational time for BEM ranges from 8.695 s at $n=5$ to 17.577 s at $n=50$.
-Similarly, for PINNs, we tested various network configurations by varying the number of hidden layers (from 1 to 3) and the number of neurons per layer (from 25 to 75 in increments of 25).
-PINN training times ranged from 268.581 s for $(L=1,N=25)$ to 430.818 s for $(L=3,N=75)$, while evaluation times varied between 0.075 s for $(L=2,N=25)$ and 0.686 s for $(L=1,N=25)$.
-This range is sufficient to show how the error decreases and to identify the achievable scales without making the computation excessively costly.
-We fixed the remaining hyperparameters of the PINN according to the optimal configuration identified in the hyperparameter optimization stage.\\
+We conducted a comparative analysis of the BEM and PINNs for solving the two-dimensional Helmholtz equation, focusing on both solution accuracy and computational efficiency under varying parameters.
+To ensure reproducibility of the accuracy metrics, a fixed random seed was applied during model initialization and training.
+To account for runtime variability, each experiment was repeated $10$ times and the average execution time was reported.\\

+We tested BEM with the number of integration points ranging from 5 to 45 in increments of 5, and PINNs with network configurations varying from 1 to 3 hidden layers and 25 to 75 neurons per layer in increments of 25.
+These ranges are sufficient to capture the error reduction trends and to identify the achievable accuracy scales without making the computation excessively expensive.
+The remaining hyperparameters of the PINN were fixed according to the optimal configuration identified during the hyperparameter optimization stage.
+Based on the results detailed in Section S2 of the Supplementary Material (Hyperparameter Optimization), the configuration $\lambda^\ast = [\alpha=10^{-2},\, N=25,\, L=3,\, \sigma=\mathrm{Sine}]$ was selected.
+The trained PINN models used in this study are publicly available in a Zenodo repository \citep{rincon_2026_18351598}.\\

+\autoref{fig:error-time}~(top) illustrates the relation between relative error and computational time for BEM and PINNs.
+As expected, finer discretization in BEM improves accuracy but also increases computational cost.
+The assembly and solution time for BEM spans from the order of $10^{-1}$ to $10^{-2}$~s across the tested values of $n$, while the evaluation time required to compute the solution at interior points is of $10^{-1}$ to $10^{0}$~s.
+For PINNs, training times varied between $10^{1}$ and $10^{2}$~s, whereas evaluation times were on the order of $10^{-2}$~s.\\